mdelema/Git/README.md

-# CURSOs - GitHub & GitLab
+# CURSOS - GitHub & GitLab

 # Create a new repository on the command line
 echo "# master" >> README.md